oldmaker/Pico-RGB-Matrix-P3-64x32_Demo/README.md

-# Firmware for Waveshare Pico-RGB-Matrix-P3-64x32 clock
+## Firmware for Pico-RGB-Matrix-P3-64x32 clock from Waveshare

-Fork by OldMaker from the original firmware released by Waveshare.
+Fork from the original firmware released by Waveshare.

+Working version, but not completely satisfying, some glitches.

+- Added Italian language support (menu option: English or Italian).
+- Improved auto-brightness.
+- Modified fonts.
+- Modified display layout.